basicswap/basicswap/doc/notes.md

 If not using docker by changing 'htmlhost' and 'wshost' in basicswap.json For docker change 'HTML_PORT' and 'WS_PORT' in the .env file in the same dir as docker-compose.yml

+When reaching the UI by a LAN IP, hostname or reverse-proxy domain (rather than localhost/127.0.0.1), add that hostname to the 'allowed_hosts' list in basicswap.json, e.g.
+`"allowed_hosts": ["192.168.1.50", "swap.example.com"]`.
+This is a DNS-rebinding defence: any
+Host not in the list (or the built-in localhost/127.0.0.1/::1) is rejected.
+Docker installs that publish the port to localhost need no change.
+Setting `"allowed_hosts": ["*"]` disables the check (not recommended); it requires 'client_auth_hash' to be set — BasicSwap refuses to start with '*' and no 'client_auth_hash'.

 A better solution is to use ssh to forward the required ports from the machine running bascswap to the client.

     ssh -N -L 5555:localhost:12700 -L 11700:localhost:11700 BASICSWAP_HOST